InvoicePlane/InvoicePlane-Themes/v1/DEVELOPMENT.md

 Before you start to work on your theme please read these guidelines as violating them may lead to a rejection for the theme repository.

 * The theme identifier must not contain the string `invoiceplane` in any way.
 Only official themes like `invoiceplane_default` are allowed to use the string in its identifier.
 However, using `ip` is okay.
 * Choose your identifier wisely.
 It should not be a very generic string like `material` or `metro`.
-Add you name, pseudonym or company name to the string like this: `john_doe_material`, `` or ``
+Add you name, pseudonym or company name to the string like this: `john_doe_material` or `companyname_ip_metro`.
 * Make sure you provide detailed information about the theme and yourself in the .theme file.
-* Do not use any vendor prefixes like `-moz-border-radius` as they are automatically added in the compilation process.
+* Do not use any vendor prefixes like `-moz-border-radius` as they are _automatically added_ in the compilation process.
-* Please add at least one screenshot of your theme with the name `screenshot.jpg` or `screenshot.png`. to the theme root folder.
-The screenshot should show the dashboard.
-Feel free to add additional screenshots but pleas name them `screenshot_2.jpg`, `screenshot_3.jpg` and so on.
+* Please add at least 1 (one) screenshot of your theme with the name `screenshot.jpg` or `screenshot.png` to the theme root folder.
+The screenshot must show the dashboard.
+Feel free to add additional screenshots but please name them `screenshot_2.jpg`, `screenshot_3.jpg` and so on.

 ---